Are You Drinking Apple Cider Vinegar The Right Way?

 1. Taking Shots Is A Bad Idea

 We know you probably heard taking apple cider vinegar shots is the way to go.
-It could be just 5% acidic, but it’s extremely acidic for your body to take.
+But it’s one of the worst things to do.
+While ACV is just 5% acidic, it’s extremely acidic for your body to take.
 It could seriously burn your throat, esophagus, or anything on the way down.
 The acidity could also harm your tooth’s enamel, eventually leading to tooth decay, cavities, and sensitivity.

 2. Always Dilute It With Water

 The right way to drink apple cider vinegar is to dilute it with water.
 This should take care of the acidity.
 If you find the taste not working for you, mix a few drops of honey for a little sweetness.
 For a safer option to prevent dental damage, drink it with a straw.

 3. Do Not Drink It First Thing In The Morning